|Gorgeous bride and a nice suit|

 |God has been good to me|

-Then, I saw her enter from the opposite side of the pool.
 She was more stunning than I remembered having seen just two nights before, at our pre-wedding get together with friends.

-I was truly awestruck by her beauty in her ivory Carolyn Bessette replica wedding dress (that she bought off the rack), which perfectly contoured her body, and felt the butterflies increase in my stomach.
+I was truly awestruck by her beauty in her ivory Carolyn Bessette replica wedding dress (that she bought off the rack), which perfectly contoured her body, and I felt the butterflies in my stomach.

 Her hair was flawlessly arranged back, away from her face.
 Her makeup perfectly applied by a professional.
 She wore full length gloves that went up past her elbows and a sheer shawl draped over her shoulders.
 She was carrying a small bouquet of the most vivid red roses that I can recall ever seeing in her hands and a smile that lit up the world.
 She was breathtaking.